avraham-bernstein/avraham-bernstein.github.io/index.html.md

 			1. The Oct.
 7 ["rave" dancers under a statue of Budda](https://www.catholicsforisrael.com/images/stories/nova_buddha.webp) while the majority of believing Jews [danced in front of Torah scrolls on _Simchat Torah_](https://www.jpost.com/opinion/article-825795).
 			2. [Hareidi](https://www.myjewishlearning.com/article/haredim-charedim/) draft evasion during an existential war.
 			3. So-called "pride" "lgbtq+" marches in the streets of _Yerushalayim_.
-		* The massive worldwide uptick in so-called "progressive" antisemitism in the Western world.
+		* The massive uptick in so-called "progressive" antisemitism in the Western world.
 We will soon see the fulfillment of the prophecy [blessed be those who bless _Yisrael_, and cursed be those who  curse _Yisrael_ (Num.
 24:9)](https://mechon-mamre.org/p/pt/pt0424.htm).
 		* The Oslo so-called "peace process" fiasco.
-Oslo was not a "noble experiment" that just happened to fail.
+Oslo was not a "noble experiment" that "just happened" to fail.
 The primary instigators, _Shimon Peres_ and _Yossi Beilin_, intentionally designed it to fail!
 		* 1995-96: My successful challenge of the IDF's illegal rules of engagement at the Supreme Court during the height of the Oslo lunacy.
 		* 1993-95: My experience as an anti-Oslo spy.
 		* Israel's "deep state" [juristocracy](https://valdaiclub.com/a/highlights/juristocracy-from-the-rule-of-law/).